-Then after a few months you get correspondence from an attorney saying that your new domain name has violated another company's trademark.
-You are now stuck with a potential legal battle that could cause you to lose your domain name, your reputation and maybe even worse.
+Then after a few months you get correspondence from an attorney saying that your new domain name has been violated another company's trademark.
+You may now stuck with a potential legal battle that could cause you to lose your domain name, your reputation and maybe even worse.

-What is domain name arbitration, It is a process in which the complainant and the original holder of the domain name try to work out a reasonable agreement as to who actually has the rights to the domain name in question.
+A domain name arbitration, It is a process in which the complainant and the original holder of the domain name try to work out a reasonable agreement as to who actually has the rights to the domain name in question.

 They will do this by evaluating whether the domain name in question is similar to a trademark or domain name set forth by the claimant.

 They will then determine what rights the claimant has to the title along with whether or not the domain was chosen accidentally or with the intention of taking advantage of the claimant's brand popularity.

-An example of this happened with Robert De Niro, when he tried to claim the rights to any domain name containing the phrase 'Tribeca.'
-He is still in court trying to retain the rights to Tribeca.net, which has been claimed by another person.
+An example of this happened with Someone, when he tried to claim the rights to any domain name containing the phrase 'Tribeca.'
+He is still in court trying to retain the rights to Tribeca.net, Because which has been claimed by another person.

 In conclusion, domain name arbitration is a great alternative to avoiding taking a domain name dispute into a courtroom, at least initially.
 There is the option to go to court if either side feels an arbitration isn't fair.